Manimaran-SM/Friskit_Movie_Recommender_Engine/README.md

 ## Random Forest Classifier:
    > Movie Review Classification is done using the Random Forest Classification algorithm with 2 labelled classes.
    > Random Forest consists of individual decision tree that operate on ensemble.
 Random forests or random decision forests are an ensemble learning method for classification, regression and other tasks that operate by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) mean/average prediction of the individual trees.
 Random decision forests correct for decision trees habit of overfitting to their training set.
-Random forests generally outperform decision trees, but their accuracy is lowe
+Random forests generally out perform decision trees, but their accuracy is considerably low.

 ![image](https://www.spotx.tv/wp-content/uploads/Figure-1-Random-Forest-Decision-Tree.png)

 More about Cosine Similarity : [Understanding the Math behind Cosine Similarity](https://www.machinelearningplus.com/nlp/cosine-similarity/)